conscientiaaigithub/Conscientia.AI-Content-Moderation-Technology-Demonstration/README.md

 ## Video Demos

 ### Detection of significant body exposure
-Our technology identifies and flags content that involves overexposure, ensuring compliance with TikTok's community guidelines.
+Our technology identifies and flags content that involves overexposure and nudity, ensuring compliance with TikTok's community guidelines.

 #### Example: Real-Time significant exposure Detection in User-Generated Content